sogairo/tsuri/README.md

 1. `pip install soundcard numpy keyboard`
 <br>

 > [!WARNING]
 > This command will not work if Python was not added to PATH during installation.
+If you messed this up, uninstall Python using the same installer and reinstall it.
+Make sure to check the box to add it to PATH.
 <br>
 <br>